Profile picture for user lhbrad2

 Research

 Peptide and protein scaffolds for biotherapeutic discovery and development Research in the Bradley laboratory (https://lhbradley1.wixsite.com/bradleylab) utilizes approaches at the interface of chemistry, biochemistry, and neurobiology to discover and develop peptide and protein-based molecules as platforms for various medical, biotechnical, and biotherapeutic applications.
-UK START Program The UK START Program (https://www.uky.edu/start/) is an University-Community partnership that works towards the recruitment and retention of first generation and underrepresented populations in STEM by providing year-round research opportunities and professional development activities for high school students and teachers on the University of Kentucky Campus.
+UK START Program The UK START Program (https://www.uky.edu/start/) is an University-Community partnership that works towards the recruitment and retention of first generation populations in STEM by providing year-round research opportunities and professional development activities for high school students and teachers on the University of Kentucky Campus.

 Selected Publications